-Once enrollment declaration and enrollment is submitted and approved on DAYFORCE, coverage will begin on the first day of the month following your date of hire or on the first day of the month if you are hired on the first (1st) day of the month.
+Once enrollment submitted to DAYFORCE, coverage will begin on the first day of the month following your date of hire or on the first day of the month if you are hired on the first (1st) day of the month.
 Coverage for your Dependents will start on the date your coverage begins, provided you have enrolled them in a timely manner.

-Coverage for a Spouse or Dependent that you acquire via marriage becomes effective the first of the month following date of your marriage, provided you submit a Life Event declaration and enrollment on DAYFORCE within 30 days of your marriage.
-Coverage for Dependent children acquired through birth, adoption, or placement for adoption is effective the date of the family status change, provided you submit a Life Event declaration and enrollment on DAYFORCE within 30 days of the birth, adoption, or placement.
+Coverage for a Spouse or Dependent that you acquire via marriage becomes effective the first of the month following date of your marriage, provided you submit your Life Event declaration and enrollment on DAYFORCE within 30 days of your marriage.
+Coverage for Dependent children acquired through birth, adoption, or placement for adoption is effective the date of the family status change, provided you submit your Life Event declaration and enrollment on DAYFORCE within 30 days of the birth, adoption, or placement.